A Dry Erase Message Board from a Cabinet Door

 Happy Monday morning y’all!
 I’ve been working like a busy bee this past month.
 So many projects!
-I need to clone myself so one of us can work on the projects and the other can write the posts.
+I need to clone myself so one of us can work on the projects like this dry erase message board and the other can write the posts.
 (Luckily I had an extra hour yesterday thanks to switching back to standard time.)

 One of the reasons I’ve been so busy is that I will be giving my first demonstration at the Raleigh Habitat for Humanity ReStore this Saturday at 1pm.
 If you are in the area, I’d love to see you.
 Here is the address and more information about the ReStore.
 I will be demonstrating how I turned a